lexmartinez/conference-app/README.md

 | <img src="https://raw.githubusercontent.com/lexmartinez/conference-app/master/screenshots/screenshot-1.png" width="300"> | <img src="https://raw.githubusercontent.com/lexmartinez/conference-app/master/screenshots/screenshot-2.png" width="300">  | <img src="https://raw.githubusercontent.com/lexmartinez/conference-app/master/screenshots/screenshot-3.png" width="300"> |
 | ------------- | ------------- |------------- |
 | <img src="https://raw.githubusercontent.com/lexmartinez/conference-app/master/screenshots/screenshot-4.png" width="300"> | <img src="https://raw.githubusercontent.com/lexmartinez/conference-app/master/screenshots/screenshot-5.png" width="300">  | <img src="https://raw.githubusercontent.com/lexmartinez/conference-app/master/screenshots/screenshot-6.png" width="300"> |

+## Participate & Reuse

+If you have any idea, this project is open for issues and pull requests also if you want use this app for any real life event, feel free to use it this code.

+> REUSE HINT: All event data is provided from this file: `src/assets/info.json`, however the service layer is ready to consume any API with that JSON structure.

 ## License